AdelGann/AdelGann/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on several projects
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning Java Springboot
 - ⚡ Favorite OS is Arch Linux
 - 📫 How to reach me: imadelg14@gmail.com